Posted May 21, 2015

-University of Iowa researchers are evaluating the safety of a medication called oxfendazole to help determine if it can be used to treat humans with neurocysticercosis, a disease caused by a parasite that can enter the brain and cause seizures and other problems.
+UI Health Care researchers are conducting a clinical trial to evaluate the safety of how the body metabolizes a medication called oxfendazole.
+The medication is being tested as a possible treatment for neurocysticercosis, a disease caused by a parasite that can enter the brain and cause seizures and other problems.

 Thank You,Tom Moore